A complete guide to divorce and financial disclosure

 If you don’t agree:

 If you submit a Form A to the court, you will both be required to complete financial disclosure.
 This process can be very expensive (as it may involve spiralling legal costs) and acrimonious, this should be avoided wherever.
-We have a blog with our tips on how to agree on your financial arrangements and we offer coaching negotiation sessions to help with this.
+We have a blog with our tips on how to agree on your financial arrangements and we offer Joint Advice Consultation to help with this.

 When can you divorce without financial disclosure?

-• If you are both agreed that you don’t want to make any legally binding financial arrangements, then you don’t need to disclose your finances.
+- If you both agree that you don’t want to make any legally binding financial arrangements, then you don’t need to disclose your finances.

 Note: Your ex can submit a Form A at any point in the future if they wish to make a claim against you.
 At this point, you will both be required by the court to complete a financial disclosure.